Bruce Castle: Present day

 Bruce Castle is now a museum, holding the archives of the London Borough of Haringey, and housing a permanent exhibition on the past, present and future of Haringey and its predecessor boroughs, and temporary displays on the history of the area.
 Other exhibits include an exhibition on Rowland Hill and postal history, a significant collection of early photography, a collection of historic manorial documents and court rolls related to the area, and one of the few copies available for public reading of the Spurs Opus, the complete history of Tottenham Hotspur.
 In 1949, the building was Grade I listed; the round tower was separately Grade I listed at the same time, and the 17th-century southern and western boundary walls of the park were Grade II listed in 1974.
 In 1969 the castle became home to the regimental museum of the Middlesex Regiment whose collection was subsequently transferred to the National Army Museum.
 The museum holds a significant collection of the paintings of Beatrice Offor (1864–1920).

-Nearby professional football club Tottenham Hotspur's full club badge depicts Bruce Castle alongside other local local iconography including 7 trees in reference to The Seven Sisters as well as two lions representing the Northumberland/Percy noble family.
+Nearby professional football club Tottenham Hotspur's full club badge depicts Bruce Castle alongside other local iconography including 7 trees in reference to The Seven Sisters as well as two lions representing the Northumberland/Percy noble family.

 In July 2006 a major community archaeological dig was organised in the grounds by the Museum of London Archaeological Archive and Research Centre, as part of the centenary celebrations of the opening of Bruce Castle Museum, in which large numbers of local youths took part.
 As well as large quantities of discarded everyday objects, the chalk foundations of what appears to be an earlier house on the site were discovered.

 In 2012 the public grounds at Bruce Castle were used for PARK ART in Haringey, part of the borough's cultural Olympiad offer for 2012.
 Up Projects, in partnership with Haringey Council and funded by Arts Council England, commissioned Ben Long to create "Lion Scaffolding Sculpture", a nine-metre tall classical lion on a plinth that was constructed from builder's scaffolding.
 The monumental sculpture, created for the front lawn of Bruce Castle Museum, referenced the traditional archetype of the regal lion commonly found in the grounds of stately homes, but also the heraldic emblem of Robert the Bruce, therefore reflecting on the heritage of the building.
 Built in situ over four weeks, the fabrication became a durational performance, highlighting the role that work and labour play in the development of any artistic or creative pursuit.